NourJardali/Sudoku-Game/README.md

 # Repeated Validation:
 Validation of a specific cell means checking whether the inserted number exists in the other 8 values in row, column and subsection.
 So, each time the user inserts a number, I will have to go over 8+8+8 = 24 values to check for duplicates.
 Considering the fact that I have a 9x9 matrix, validating the entire matrix this way would mean having 9 * 9 * 24 = 1944 tests ...
 Yeah, that's a bit excessive.
-I wanted to keep this number in mind, so I can aim towards a more efficient validation method
+I wanted to keep this number in mind, so I can aim towards a more efficient validation method.